gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 import ForwardDiff, Enzyme  # ⚠️ import the backends you want to use ⚠️
 ```

+!!! tip
+    Importing backends with `import` instead of `using` avoids name conflicts and makes sure you are using operators from DifferentiationInterface.
+    This is useful since most backends also export operators like `gradient` and `jacobian`.

 ## Computing a gradient

 A common use case of automatic differentiation (AD) is optimizing real-valued functions with first- or second-order methods.